chipsalliance/i3c-core/doc/source/controller_overview.md

 * **(WIP) GETBCR:** Get Bus Characteristics Register (Direct).
 * **(WIP) GETDCR:** Get Device Characteristics Register (Direct).
 * **(WIP) GETSTATUS:** Get Device Status (Direct).

+#### Dynamic Address Assignment (DAA)

+The controller implements Dynamic Address Assignment (DAA) in accordance with the bus initialization sequence defined in the **I3C Basic Specification (Section 5.1.4.2)** and the usage guidelines for the `ENTDAA` CCC in the **I3C HCI Specification (Section 8.4.1.1)**.

+When configuring the DAA procedure, software developers must adhere to the following guidelines:

+1. **Pre-populate the DAT:** All Device Address Table (DAT) entries for targets awaiting a dynamic address must be fully populated **before** initiating the DAA procedure with the `ENTDAA` CCC.
+2. **Handling Unassigned Targets:** If the specified `DEV_COUNT` number of dynamic addresses has been successfully assigned, but unaddressed devices still remain on the bus, the controller will return a value of `0x1` in the `DATA_LENGTH` field of the Response Descriptor.
+This signals to the host that at least one target device still requires an address.
+3. **DCT Initialization:** The Device Characteristics Table (DCT) Index always starts at `0`.

 ### Error Conditions